 flavor and a less favorable skin to flesh ratio than the much more

 flavorful Baby Bell Peppers which are available in a

 similar range of even more intense colors.
 Select dark red ones carefully,

 they tend to go quickly to rot after achieving that color.

-Habaneros are typically thin walled and when ripe are commonly red, orange or yellow, but white, pink and brown varieties also exist.
-They are named for Havana, Cuba, but hot chilis are no longer much used in Cuba.
+While the Orange Habanero dominates here in Southern California, they also come in Red and Yellow, but White, Pink and Brown varieties also exist.
 They have a unique fruity flavor, which, combined with their intense hotness (H10), makes them popular for hot chili sauces.
 Though they have very thin walls, they tend to rot quickly so are difficult to dry, but they are available in that form.
 When you buy them fresh, keep them loosely wrapped in the refrigerator and plan to use them up in 5 days or so.

 Holland Red -

 A cayenne type pepper sold fresh and red ripe.
 They are 4 to 6 inches long

 by 5/8 inch diameter and tapered to a sharp point, hotness